 In a Think Broadband survey, for example, 23% of Sky customers gave them five out of five for service, the top score of the big providers.

 Sky offer 24/7 technical support (numbers here).
 Calls to their customer service numbers are free of charge when calling from a Sky landline; if it's the phone line that's the problem, Sky use an 03 number, so it should be included in most mobile call plans.

 We're aware that some people reading this article will be Sky TV customers wondering whether to add broadband to their existing deal.

-When Sky bought O2 and Be broadband and migrated their customers on to the Sky network, many of them were unhappy with the change - even though Sky soon brought in very similar deals and offered low prices.
+Take, for example, when Sky bought O2 and Be broadband and migrated their customers on to the Sky network.
+Many of them were unhappy with the change - even though Sky soon brought in very similar deals and offered low prices.

 Summing up Sky

 All in all, Sky deliver much more than a basic add-on to their satellite TV: in fact, completely unlimited downloads and their improving technical support have made Sky's offerings some of the best liked and best value broadband deals around.

 On the other hand, Broadband Lite and Connect do fit the add-on description pretty well.
 Aside from Broadband Lite being "free", they can be easily beaten elsewhere.